When is a Good Time to Get a 409A Valuation? What Every Start-up Needs to Know

 How Do You Know When You Need a 409A Valuation?

-Let’s say, for example, that you want to hire top-notch talent, but you don’t quite have enough money to pay their salaries.
-So, you offer them stock options in the company instead—the nonqualified deferred compensation referred to in Section 409A.
-If a start-up CFO wants to offer stock options to employees, then the company needs a 409A valuation in order to comply with federal tax code regarding the strike price for those stock options.
+Let’s say, for example, that you want to hire top-notch talent with lots of experience, but you don’t quite have enough money to pay their current salaries.
+So, you offer them stock options and shares in the company instead—the nonqualified deferred compensation referred to in Section 409A.
+If a startup CFO wants to offer stock options or shares to employees, then the company needs a 409A valuation in order to comply with federal tax code regarding the strike price for those stock options.

-If you’re ready for a valuation, then you want to get a qualified third-party to perform the valuation in order to determine that the Fair Market Value is accurate and reasonably calculated.
-There are plenty of appraisal firms you can hire for the job, and normally a start-up CFO would handle the details.
-Once you start granting options, you’ll need to update your valuation at least every 12 months, if not more often, depending upon the growth of your company.
-Of course, if you aren’t at the point where you can hire a CFO, Early Growth Financial Services offers start-up consulting to help you manage things like 409A valuations, as well as accounting services and CFO services.
+If you’re ready for your 409a valuation, then you want to get a qualified third-party with experience to perform the valuation in order to determine that the Fair Market Value is accurate and reasonably calculated.
+There are plenty of good appraisal firms you can hire for the job, and normally a startup CFO would handle or change the details.
+Once you start granting options, you’ll need to update your valuation report at least every 12 months, if not more often, depending upon the growth of your company.
+Of course, if you aren’t at the point where you can hire a CFO, Early Growth Financial Services offers startup consulting to help you manage things like 409A valuations, as well as accounting services and CFO services.
 Dealing with federal tax code can be daunting, of course, but you don’t need to face it alone.

 Questions about your 409A valuation report?
 Contact Early Growth.